 - 2.2.1 The ICB has 3 Partner Members.

 - a) Partner member NHS and Foundation Trusts

 - b) Partner member primary medical services

 - c) Partner member Local Authority

-- 2.2.2 The ICB has also appointed the following further Ordinary Members: to the Board
+- 2.2.2 The ICB has also appointed the following further Ordinary Members: to the board

-- a) Five Independent Non executive members
+- a) Four Independent Non executive members

-- b) Chief Finance Officer
+- b) Director of Finance

-- c) Chief Medical Officer
+- c) Medical Director

-- d) Chief Nursing Officer
+- d) Director of Nursing

+- e) Public Health expert

-- 2.2.3 The Board is therefore composed of the following members:
+- 2.2.3 The board is therefore composed of the following members:

 - a) Chair

 - b) Chief Executive

 - c) One Partner member(s) NHS and Foundation Trusts

 - d) One Partner member(s) primary medical services

 - e) One Partner member(s) Local Authorities

-- f) Five Non executive members (one of which, but not the Audit Committee Chair, will be appointed Deputy Chair, and one of which, who may be the Deputy Chair or the Audit Committee Chair, will be appointed the Senior Non-Executive Member)
+- f) Four Non executive members

-- g) Chief Finance Officer
+- g) Director of Finance

-- h) Chief Medical Officer
+- h) Medical Director

-- i) Chief Nursing Officer
+- i) Director of Nursing

+- j) Public Health expert

-- 2.2.4 The Chair will exercise their function to approve the appointment of the ordinary members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness - 2.2.5.
-The Board will keep under review the skills, knowledge and experience that it considers necessary for members of the Board to possess (when taken together) for the Board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.
+- 2.2.4 The Chair will exercise their function to approve the appointment of the ordinary members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness

+- 2.2.5.
+The board will keep under review the skills, knowledge and experience that it considers necessary for members of the board to possess (when taken together) in order for the board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.